Iniva-AS/pckasse-for-woocommerce.no/src/content/partners/veniro-en.md

 ### E-commerce Solutions

 We develop modern and efficient e-commerce solutions that integrate seamlessly with your business systems.
-Our expertise in Quick3 for WooCommerce ensures smooth synchronization between your ERP and online store.
+Our expertise in PCKasse for WooCommerce ensures smooth synchronization between your ERP and online store.

-### Quick3 for WooCommerce Implementation
+### PCKasse for WooCommerce Implementation

-As an experienced implementation partner, we help businesses get started with Quick3 for WooCommerce.
+As an experienced implementation partner, we help businesses get started with PCKasse for WooCommerce.
 From initial setup to customization and ongoing support.

 ### Design & Identity